MosheOz/angular8RecipeBook/README.md

-You can watch at the project on: https://recipe-book-face1.firebaseapp.com/
+You can watch the project at:
+https://recipe-book-face1.firebaseapp.com/

 # MyLearnAngularProject